 The Law Offices of Gary G. Goldberger is a legal practice based in the Los Angeles, California area that focuses on transactions in the following areas: (i) entertainment law, including film, television, publishing, music, licensing, Internet/new media, and distribution; and (ii) general business law.
 Practice includes negotiations, contracts, business formations, and strategy.
 The firm works hard to be responsive to clients and their needs.
 Member of the Bar of the States of California and Maryland.

 In his California entertainment law and business law practice, GaryGoldberger has been able to combine his experience in legal, business, creative and international areas to help his clients make decisions not just from a legal standpoint, but also from a business and long-term perspective.
-Since opening in 2007, clients have included independent filmmakers, reality television producers and talent, Internet producers and talent, Internet sites, scripted television producers, documentary filmmakers, US and international distribution companies, writers, authors, publishers, and small to mid-sized companies seeking entertainment law and/or business law assistance.
+Since opening in 2007, clients have included independent filmmakers, reality television producers and talent, new media platforms, Internet producers and talent, scripted television producers, documentary filmmakers, US and international distribution companies, writers, authors, publishers, and small to mid-sized companies seeking entertainment law and/or business law assistance.

 Prior to 2007, Goldberger worked as a lawyer in private practice, an independent producer of television movies, a senior media executive, and a counsel for a Committee of the U.S. House of Representatives.
 From mid-2004 to early 2007, Goldberger worked as an attorney, an independent producer, and a consultant to companies in the area of international and domestic television distribution.He was an executive producer of four movies, three of which premiered on Lifetime Television.